gnmdrive/pancake/README.md

 * Turing complete Programming Language (that's the goal)

 ### Next Steps
-* Implement the lexer to tokenize source code
+* Work on the interpreter, fullfill requirements
+* Think about new features or addons
 * Write basic tests
-* Use make as build tool (learn it, firstly :|)